 At a time when the archives are vast and ever expanding, and by this I mean both our general access to information and our disciplinary archives (scholarly, blogged and leaked) histories are made and remade instantly too, as plausible cuts through those archives.
 Storytelling then has to be seen as having particularly important navigational and propositional capacities.
 It might not require a full-fledged position, but it requires a point of view and that, even when it remains deeply personal, comes closer to a position than “liking,” “pinning” or “tumbling.” (this may be my own nostalgia speaking…but it is I think aligned with the nostalgic request for articulating arguments)

-So the ambition of this issue of Praxis is a lot narrower than the general predicament I suggested above.
-Instead of revisiting postmodernism and thinking about how to reconstitute, if not meta then medium level, legitimating narratives that operate on the level of practice (such as activism, optimization, new beginnings) we decided to collect stories that propose alternative endings…Based on the material we had begun collecting and the personal interests of the three editors…We put together a set of architectural stories that more and less comfortably meld fictional, projective and critical elements, with the hope that their synthetic storytelling is key for propelling us beyond the impasses of too much information, fast recycling, and lack of propositions.
+The ambition of this PRAXIS is far narrower than the general predicament I suggested above.
+Instead of revisiting postmodernism and thinking about how to reconstitute, if not meta- then medium level, legitimating narratives that operate on the level of practice (such as activism, optimization, new beginnings) we decided to collect stories that propose alternative endings.
+We collected architectural stories that more and less comfortably meld fictional, projective and critical elements, with the hope that their synthetic storytelling is key for propelling us beyond the impasses of excessive information, fast recycling, and propositional emptiness.
 In each of these pieces different lines of criticality and projection coexist.
 Importantly, storytelling here allows, and demands style, it is harder to farm out to a renderer…it offers resistance, although at times it might obscure things too, even dangerously.
 But that is the point of storytelling.
-Not everything, not at once.
-Even if one cared about many things simultaneously, and as I argued elsewhere, it is hard not to do that today, composing a story in the end imposes order and judgment on all the pieces that went into it in the first place.
+Not everything, not all at once.
+Even if one cared about many things simultaneously, and it is hard not to do that today, composing a story imposes order and judgment on all the pieces that went into it in the first place.

 The Praxis 14 stories are truly that…true stories.
 Parts of them are based on real facts and projects, and their effects may be very real as well, though they hardly hold the status of facts.
-Although there is research in some of these, the findings are not presented to you didactically.
+Although some contain research, the findings are not presented to you didactically.

-The most important takeaway from True Stories, the one that I hope the readers get is that telling a story requires commitment.
+The most important takeaway from True Stories, is that telling a story requires commitment.
 And stories that were meant to be told , that were constructed to be told, like the ones collected in this issue of Praxis for a moment highlight narration itself as a project.
-And finally the ambiguity of the stories we collected (both gloomy and easy, free and unfree, pleasurable and damning) also speaks to not only the impossibility to resolve critique and projection neatly but of a particularly contemporary willingness and comfort with their dialectical contradiction and coexistence.
-However retooled, postproduced, and mashed up contemporary architectural narratives might be, and they could not be anything but that (as I have argued elsewhere), it is in them that fragments of utopia still live, as points of view and as style…so yes “liking them” and “pinning them” even though I was a bit dismissive of these acts earlier, may be the first step towards consolidating new arguments.
-And if a story can have a fan…it can have a following and provoke further stories into existence.
+And finally the ambiguity of the stories we collected (both gloomy and easy, free and constrained(?), pleasurable and damning) speaks not only to the impossibility to resolve critique and projection neatly but of a particularly contemporary willingness and comfort with their dialectical contradiction and coexistence.
+However retooled, post-produced, and mashed-up contemporary architectural narratives might be, it is in them that fragments of utopia still live, as points of view and as style…so yes “liking them” and “pinning them” even though I was a bit dismissive of these acts, may be the first step towards consolidating new arguments.
+If a story can have a fan at least it can have a following and provoke further stories into existence.